StackVista/stackstate-docs/develop/developer-guides/custom-functions/component-actions.md

 (domain IN ("Production") AND layer IN ("databases"))
 ```

-You can find more information about writing advanced topology queries in StackState on the page [using STQL](../../reference/stql_reference.md).
+You can find more information about writing advanced topology queries in Rancher Observability on the page [using STQL](../../reference/stql_reference.md).

 ### Script

 The script determines behavior of the component action when it's executed by a user.
-YOu can use the [StackState Scripting Language](../../reference/scripting/scripting-in-stackstate.md) to script almost any action you need, such as redirecting a user to another view with a specific context, restarting remote components, or calling predictions for components.
+YOu can use the [Rancher Observability Scripting Language](../../reference/scripting/scripting-in-stackstate.md) to script almost any action you need, such as redirecting a user to another view with a specific context, restarting remote components, or calling predictions for components.
 Some [example scripts](component-actions.md#example-scripts) are available below to help you get started.

 Component action scripts always have access to a `component` variable, this represents the component for which the component action was invoked.